annaloganmc/annaloganmc.github.io/_projects/1_project.md

 For this phase of the project, I was tasked with finding metrics that could be calculated for the restoration site and various tidal creek reference systems to guide the restoration strategy and establish long-term monitoring methods.

 To monitor salt marsh vegetation health, a critical factor in determining the extent of marsh die-back, the Normalized Difference Vegetation Index (NDVI) can be utilized.
-NDVI quantifies the greenness of an area using remote sensing imagery with red and near-infrared bands and has a well-established relationship with vegetation productivity.
+NDVI quantifies the greenness of an area using remote sensing imagery with red and near-infrared bands and has a well-established relationship with vegetation productivity ({% cite milleretal2017 %}, {% cite rolandoetal2023 %}, {% cite sunetal2018%}).
 To establish initial vegetation conditions for the watershed, I calculated the median NDVI from Sentinel-2 images over a 2-year period using Google Earth Engine.

 <div class="row justify-content-center text-center">